 Operation Husky (Italy 1943)

 Operation Husky, the allied invasion of Sicily, began shortly after midnight on the morning of July 10, 1943, when the transport ships carrying allied troops dropped anchor seven miles off the Amber Coast.
 Canadians were not originally scheduled to participate in the invasion and it required the personal intercession of Prime Minister Mackenzie King before Britain reluctantly invited Canadian troops.
-After a month long voyage from Scotland through u-boat infested waters, the Canadians were eager to see action.
+After a month long voyage from Scotland through U-boat infested waters, the Canadians were eager to see action.

 The voyage was especially tense for Royal Canadian Regiment (RCR) Captains Ron Liddell, Strome Galloway, and Ian Hodson.
 The regiment was in need of another Major, but unable to decide which of his captains was most deserving of promotion, Lieutenant Colonel Crowe decided to hold a competition: whoever he felt performed better in the Sicilian invasion would be promoted.
 Lieutenant Colonel Crowe was killed in action during the Battle of Nissoria before a decision was made.